carroarmato0/cardsagainsthumanity/README.md

 ## Roadmap
 Since this is a personal project, no time-frame is put in place, however, there are milestones that can be reached.

+The main target is to reach a [first stable release](https://github.com/carroarmato0/cardsagainsthumanity/issues?q=is%3Aissue+milestone%3A%22First+Release%22+).

+This list gives an overview of the things already accomplished, and what's remaining to be done.

 * ~~Implement a basic library to represent cards and decks~~
 * Implement the DeckAPI
   * ~~Getting all Decks~~